Haunted

 And

-I said, are you proud of me?
+I said, Are you proud of me?

-So you're proud of what I've I've done?
+So you're proud of what I've done,

-It's very far yesterday.
+It's very radiant.

 It means a lot to me.